|Business Rating:||4.4 / 5|

 Why you might want a different card

 Though the Blue Business Cash card should offer terrific value for small business owners who spend modestly year-to-year and are looking for reliable and low maintenance rewards, it falls short when it comes to first-year value due to its relatively low welcome bonus.
 And although the card’s flat cash back rate is generous, it’s also held back by an annual spending cap, which may make the card less appealing to business owners who spend more than $50,000 annually.

 Welcome bonus holds back short-term value

 Along with the rewards you’ll earn by spending with the Blue Business Cash card, you can now enjoy a welcome bonus: You’ll earn a $250 statement credit after you spend $3,000 in your first three months.
 While any sort of credit card welcome bonus is a plus, this bonus is underwhelming compared to the bonuses you’ll find on some competing no-annual-fee-business rewards cards.

-The Ink Business Unlimited® Credit Card, for example, boasts a $750 sign-up bonus after you spend $7,500 in your first three months and earns an unlimited 1.5% cash back, all while charging no annual fee.
+The Ink Business Unlimited® Credit Card, for example, boasts a $900 bonus cash back after you spend $6,000 on purchases in the first three months and earns an unlimited 1.5% cash back, all while charging no annual fee.
 While a welcome bonus alone shouldn’t be what determines which card you apply for (you should focus on long-term value and utility instead), it’s worth noting that the amount you’d need to spend with the Blue Business Cash Card to offset the difference between these welcome bonuses is substantial.